 The FWC hunting regulation development process is open and transparent to the public and allows for coordination between agencies and other stakeholders.
 Under alternative 3, on the first day of implementation of this Hunting Management Plan, management of hunting in the original Preserve would be guided by the current rules and regulations set forth in FAC 68A and outlined for the public in the FWC Big Cypress WMA Regulations (2011-2012 Hunting Season) brochure (see appendix C).
-For the Addition, rules, regulations, and maximum quotas would be determined by extrapolating the available NPS and FWC data for areas in the Preserve that are most similar in habitat types to areas in the Addition, based on the habitat map presented in chapter 3 ("Existing Conditions").
-For additional details of the habitat comparison analysis, see appendix E.
+For the Addition, rules, regulations, and potential quotas would be determined by extrapolating the available NPS and FWC data for areas in the Preserve that are most similar in habitat types to areas in the Addition, based on the habitat map presented in chapter 3 ("Existing Conditions").